vickydevo/PMKK-DEVOPS/Classes/week8/ansible/arch-Env.md

-# Ansible and Ansible Playbooks for Automation
+# Ansible Architechure and Ansible Controller and node setup (SSH)

 ## Overview
 Ansible is a powerful tool used in various areas of IT automation.
 It simplifies configuration management, application deployment, and orchestration tasks.